Battle Hill – Prehistoric Landscape Project

 - What to wear: Scottish weather can change at any time, sometimes with four seasons in one day.
 It is recommended that you come prepared with a range of clothing including clothes for sunny weather, cold weather and hard rain; light-weight clothing, a waterproof coat and stout boots, sun block and a hat are suggested.

-The Battle Hill Prehistoric Landscape Project is co-directed by Dr Murray Cook with David Connolly and run in partnership with Aberdeenshire Council.
+The Battle Hill Prehistoric Landscape Project is co-directed by Dr Murray Cook and run in partnership with Aberdeenshire Council.